-I was all keyed up next day on the way to work.
-When I got there there was a huge order to check in so there was no chance of making contact with Tim.
-At lunch I sneaked up into the office and found out that it was Tim’s day off.
-Fortunately we were just as busy in the afternoon so I didn’t have the opportunity to brood but I didn’t know what to do with myself when I got home.
-Tracy was there and offered to make me a cup of tea.
-I’d begin to get over my initial dislike of her and was pleased to have the opportunity to get to know her better and hear about her latest holiday.
+Next day on the way to work I was all keyed up wondering whether Tim would be there.
+When I arrived though there was a huge order to deal with so there was no chance of looking around for him.
+At lunch I sneaked up to the office and found out that it was his day off.
+Fortunately I was just as busy in the afternoon and I didn’t have the opportunity to agonise too much.
+However I didn’t know what I was going to do with myself when I got home.
+Fortunately Tracey was there and offered to make me a cup of tea.
+I’d already got over my initial dislike of her and was pleased to have a diversion and the opportunity to get to know her better and hear about her latest holiday.
 She and Dad had been to Florida for a fortnight.
-Dad had apparently spent most days on the golf courses leaving her to kick her heels.
+Dad had apparently spent most days playing golf leaving her to kick her heels.
 I wondered if he’d been seeing that woman I’d heard him on the phone to.
-Fortunately they’d met another golfing widow from the UK and Tracey and her got on famously.
+Fortunately Tracey met another golfing widow from the UK and they both got on famously.
 They’d spent the days shopping, having long drunken lunches or sunbathing by the pool.
-The four of them went out for dinner most nights.
+The men joined them in the evenings and the four of them went out for dinner most nights.

-I decided to drive as that would take away the temptation to drink.
-Sarah appeared at her door when I hooted.
-She was wearing a coat so I couldn’t really see what she was wearing apart from the high heels and bare legs.
-The club in Manchester was three-quarters of an hour’s drive away and we arrived about 10, early enough to avoid the queue at the door to get in.
-The bouncers leered at us as we went in.
-We ignored them and handed our coats over.
-I noticed Sarah was dressed equally as revealingly as me.
+I decided to drive as that would take away the temptation for me to drink and I offered to pick Sarah up.
+When I hooted she appeared from her front door in a coat so I couldn’t really see what she was wearing apart from the high heels and bare legs.
+I put Human League on at high volume in the car to get us in the mood on the way there.
+The club in Manchester was three-quarters of an hour’s drive away and we arrived in high spirits at about 10, early enough to avoid the queue at the door.
+The bouncers leered at us as we went in but we ignored them and handed our coats over.
+I noticed then that Sarah was dressed equally as revealingly as I was.
 She looked stunning.

 “Wow,” she exclaimed looking me up and down, “what a cool outfit.
 We shouldn’t have any trouble tonight.”